 The development will be serviced by 375 mm storm service connection with a proposed maintenance hole on the existing 675 mm storm sewer on Woodridge Crescent.
-Runoff from the new development area of the site will be collected by a network of surface inlets and storm sewers.
-Prior to the site oil grit separator, a flow restrictor will be placed in a maintenance hole to restrict post-development flows to the allowable rate.
-An underground storage cistern will be installed in the building footprint where flows exceeding the allowable site discharge rate will backflow into the cistern, as well drainage from the building roofs will be directed directly into the cistern.
-The cistern will be complete with sump pumps to discharge at fixed rates back into the drainage system.
-The sewer design sheet for the site storm system is provided in Appendix E.
+Runoff from the new development area of the site will be collected by a network of roof drains, surface inlets and storm sewers.
+All controlled storm runoff will be directed to a cistern located within the building footprint.
+The cistern will be complete with sump pumps (backed up by the building generator) to discharge at the fixed rate of 20 L/s a flow control valve, per the Stormwater Management Report, to the oil grit separator.
+The cistern has been sized to provide active storage up to the 100-year storm of 240 m3, due to space constraints it will extend from the P1 underground level to below the building footing.
+The sewer and cistern design sheet for the site storm system is provided in Appendix D.